Ali Jalali: Author

 A reputed multi-lingual military and political analyst, Jalali has extensive academic, managerial, journalistic and writing experience.
 A published writer in three languages (English, Pashto, Dari), Jalali is the author of numerous books and articles on political, military and security issues in Afghanistan, Iran and Central Asia including topics related to Islamic movements in the region.
 His works are published in the United States, Great Britain, Afghanistan, Pakistan, and Iran.

 He has written extensively about the military of Afghanistan for scholarly journals and the mass media, in addition to reporting on Afghanistan and Central Asia for VOA for almost two decades.

 Jalali is the author of several books, including a three-volume military history of Afghanistan.
 His most recent book, The Other Side of the Mountain (2002), co-authored with Lester Grau, is an analytical review of the Mujahedin war with the Soviet forces in Afghanistan from 1979 to 1989.

 Jalali wrote an influential critique in the spring of 2002 of the U.S. military role in Afghanistan, arguing that the way the United States used local chieftains in the War on Terrorism "enhanced the power of the warlords and encouraged them to defy the central authorities."
 He later softened his criticism but pointed out that local militias still play a significant role in working with the U.S. military.

 He is a frequent commentator on Afghan and regional security and developmental at U.S. major TV networks (including CNN, ABC, NBC, MSNBC, FOX News, PBS, NPR) as well as Australian National TV (ABC) and Canadian CBC.

 Jalali's articles and comments are also published in The New York Times, The Washington Post, Christian Science Monitor and many other major U.S. and European papers.
 Many of his scholarly articles are published by the Parameters, the senior professional journal of the U.S. Army, from 2001 to 2010.

 Teaching

 Jalali has taught at higher education institutions of Afghanistan and the United States and extensively lectured at U.S. Army War College, U.S. Naval Postgraduate School, Monterey, California, the Command and General Staff College, Fort Leavenworth, Kansas, and the British Army Staff College, Camberley, England.

 Personal life

-Jalali is married to Homaira Jalali and the couple have a son, Engineer Wais Jalali, and a daughter, Dr. Bahar Jalali.
+Jalali is married to Homaira Jalali and the couple has a son and daughter.